bruno07x/challenge01-bootcamp/README.md

 > http://localhost:3000/projects

 Create a project.
-Need to pass a json format content an `id` and `title`.
+It is necessary to pass a json format content an `id` and `title`.
 ```
 {
     "id" : "1",